Heat pump hot water systems: the smart choice for WA homes

 Why heat pump hot water systems are becoming the go-to choice for Perth homeowners.
 Compare brands, costs, and savings.
 Plus government rebates explained.

-Hot water is roughly 25% of the average Australian household's energy bill.
-If you're still running an electric storage tank, you're paying about three times what a heat pump would cost.
-Perth's mild climate makes heat pumps especially effective here -- they pull warmth from outdoor air, and Perth has plenty of it year-round.
+Hot water is roughly a quarter of the average Australian household's energy bill.
+If you're still running an electric storage tank, you're paying about three times what a heat pump would cost to do the same job.
+Perth's climate is a big part of why heat pumps do so well here.
+They pull warmth out of the outdoor air, and Perth has plenty of that to spare year-round.

 - Fan draws in air from outside